netdata/netdata/collectors/python.d.plugin/nginx_plus/README.md

-# nginx_plus
+# NGINX Plus monitoring with Netdata

-This module will monitor one or more nginx_plus servers depending on configuration.
+Monitors one or more NGINX Plus servers depending on configuration.
 Servers can be either local or remote.

 Example nginx_plus configuration can be found in 'python.d/nginx_plus.conf'